Close

 Responsibility for Accuracy and Musical Judgment

-AI systems may produce inaccurate information, weak musical ideas, stylistic clichés, unusable code, or fabricated references.
+AI systems may produce sub-par work and inaccurate information.
+Examples may include: weak musical ideas, stylistic clichés, unusable code, or fabricated references.
 Students are responsible for verifying factual claims and exercising musical and technical judgment over any AI-assisted material.

 Human Direction and Creative Control